whatwareweb/arduino/README.md

 https://www.arduino.cc/en/Guide/HomePage

 # install/upload
-Place the folder of the game you want to play in your sketch folder, then upload the INO file.
+Place the folder of the program in your sketch folder, then upload the INO file.